Automated data validation: an industrial experience report: Tests' description

 \underline{Method}: We compute Pearson and Spearman correlations coefficients (deemed $r_{i,j}$ and $\rho_{i,j}$, respectively) for pairs of $x_{i,j,o}$ and $x_{i,j,n}$ for each variable $i$ and hierarchy level $j$.
 Correlation values range between $-1$ and $1$, with $1$ being perfect correlation, $-1$ --- perfect anticorrelation, and $0$ --- no correlation.

-\underline{Success criteria}: The test is considered successful if $r_{i,j} \geq 0.8$ and $\rho_{i,j} \geq 0.8$, and unsuccessful otherwise.
+\underline{Success criteria}: The test is considered successful if $r_{i,j} \geq 0.8$ and $\rho_{i,j} \geq 0.8$, and unsuccessful otherwise (similar to the criteria in Section~\ref{sec:magn}, this threshold can also be adjusted on a case-by-case basis).
 From a practical perspective, a lot of real-world variables exhibit nonlinear relations (plus Pearson correlation assumes data normality which is often not the case).
-Thus, EA data scientists pay more attention to the case of $\rho_{i,j} < 0.8$ than to the case of $r_{i,j} < 0.8$, because (empirically) they observed that it is a stronger indicator of a defect in the data.
+Thus, we pay more attention to the case of $\rho_{i,j} < 0.8$ than to the case of $r_{i,j} < 0.8$, because (empirically) they observed that it is a stronger indicator of a defect in the data.